CSUA/documentaries/root-staff-history.md

 # Notes on CSUA Root History/Tech Documentation

+## Root Staff History

+According to the holy scriptures, Root Staff has existed since the beginning of history.

+The VP of CSUA has historically been in charge of leading this group in their various technological exploits.

 ## 2014 RAID Crash Incident

 I've been reading about what happened to the CSUA server in 2014.
 30 years of